Joseph Needham: The Needham Question

-The Chinese Empire enacted totalitarian control and was able to do so because of its great size.
-There were smaller independent states that had no choice but to comply with this control.
-They could not afford to isolate themselves.
+A related proposed explanation is that the Chinese Empire enacted totalitarian control and was able to do so because of its great size.
+There were smaller independent states that had no choice but to comply with this control, since they could not afford to isolate themselves.
 The Chinese believed in the well-being of the state as their primary motive for economic activity, and individual initiatives were shunned.
 There were regulations on the press, clothing, construction, music, birth rates, and trade.
 The Chinese state controlled all aspects of life, severely limiting any incentives to innovate and to better one's self.
 "The ingenuity and inventiveness of the Chinese would no doubt have enriched China further and probably brought it to the threshold of modern industry, had it not been for this stifling state control.
 It is the State that kills technological progress in China".
 Meanwhile, the lack of a free market in China escalated to a new affair whereby the Chinese were restricted from carrying trade with foreigners.
 Foreign trade is a great source of foreign knowledge as well as the capability of acquisition of new products.
-Foreign trade promotes innovation as well as the expansion of a countries market.
+Foreign trade promotes innovation as well as the expansion of a country's market.
 As Landes (2006) further puts it, in 1368 when the new emperor Hongwu was inaugurated, his main objective was war. (p.
 6).
 A lot of revenue that can otherwise be used for innovative procedures are as a result lost in wars.
 Heavy participation in war significantly hindered the Chinese to have the capability of focusing on the industrial revolution.
 Landes (2006) further explains that Chinese were advised to stay put and never to move without permission from the Chinese state.
 As illustrated, "The Ming code of core laws also sought to block social mobility" (Landes, 2006, p.
 7).